Skip to content

 The NetworkManager object only has two methods:

-• network.create(): To connect to remote networks and create local blockchain simulations.
+• network.connect(): To connect to remote networks and create local blockchain simulations.

 • network.createServer(): To create a local blockchain simulation and expose it through an HTTP-based JSON-RPC server.

-The majority of this documentation will focus on network.create(), as network.createServer() can be considered a wrapper around it.
+The majority of this documentation will focus on network.connect(), as network.createServer() can be considered a wrapper around it.

-When you call the network.create() method, Hardhat creates a new NetworkConnection object.
+When you call the network.connect() method, Hardhat creates a new NetworkConnection object.

 The connection can either be an HTTP Network Connection connected to an external node through JSON-RPC, or an in-process connection to a new EDR-based simulated blockchain.
 In either case, every connection you create is independent from one another.